 “A website’s reputation is based on the experience of real users, as well as the opinion of people who are experts in the topic of the website.
 When the website says one thing about itself, but reputable external sources disagree with what the website says, trust the external sources.”

-Quality design and build is also a biggie here, and general upkeep.
+Quality design and build is also a biggie here, along with general upkeep of a web page.
 If content is years out of date, that’s not going to score high for trustworthiness.
-If your site has perfect content, written by experts – but it looks like it was built in 2002…not going to score high for trustworthiness.
+If your site has perfect content, written by experts – but it looks like it was built in 2002… then it’s not going to score high for trustworthiness.

 “Amateurish website design is less acceptable for YMYL websites, such as legal, financial, and medical websites or shopping websites that ask for your credit card information.”